Employer of Record in India | EOR India

 Choose Wisely, Choose Wisemonk!

-Wisemonk is also a leading Employer of Record (EOR) service provider, enabling global companies to hire, pay, and manage talent in India effortlessly, without local entities or bank accounts.
+Wisemonk is a leading Employer of Record (EOR) service provider, enabling global companies to hire, pay, and manage talent in India effortlessly, without local entities or bank accounts.
 We offer best-in-class EOR services with features like local payments, equipment integration, lowest FX rates, and employee tax-saving options.

+Wisemonk provides EOR services, payroll management, equipment procurement, and expert support, all powered by advanced technology.
 Wisemonk stands out with its transparency, value, and local expertise.
 With pricing starting at just $100 per employee per month, we are affordable for businesses of all sizes.
 Enjoy the industry's lowest FX markup (<0.6%), expense reimbursements, employee gifting, and bonus payouts at no extra cost.

 Ready to elevate your business with top Indian talent?
 Contact Wisemonk today to see how our Employer of Record EOR services can help you achieve your goals while minimizing costs and compliance risks.